AdobeDocs/analytics-platform.en/help/use-cases/ga/report.md

 ![Google ad](../assets/google-ad.png)

-Combining datasets in CJA allows you to see in this example that online ads were having any impact to products purchased on your mobile app.
+Combining datasets in Customer Journey Analytics allows you to see in this example that online ads were having any impact to products purchased on your mobile app.
 The following visualization shows that mobile app revenue from Google Ads represents an extra $14k - $15k, compared to the web alone.

 ![Google ad 2](../assets/google-ad2.png)